-In Colombia, there are many different types of visas that allow you to stay in the country.
+There are many different types of Colombian visas that allow you to stay in the country.
 Citizens of countries including Australia, Canada, France, Germany, the United Kingdom, and the United States do not need a visa to enter Colombia as a tourist.

 Colombia has three (3) types of visas: Temporary (TP), Resident (RE), and Business visas.
 The most common type of visa among expats are TP or RE.
 It is important to note that in late 2017 according to Resolución 6045 (resolution 6045), Colombia changed its visa rules and classification.
 The new classification only includes three types: